CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 - Switches must have a Spectrum-2 or later ASIC
 - DPUs and ConnectX hosts must be running DOCA Telemetry Service (DTS) version 1.18-1.20
 - Before you get started with the steps below, {{<exlink url="https://grafana.com/docs/grafana/latest/setup-grafana/installation/" text="install Grafana">}} and {{<exlink url="https://grafana.com/docs/grafana/latest/setup-grafana/start-restart-grafana/" text="start the Grafana server">}}
-- NetQ supports up to four million data points per query and allows you to retrieve data from up to seven days in the past
+- NetQ allows you to retrieve data from up to seven days in the past

 ## Configure and Enable OpenTelemetry on Devices